GoogleContainerTools/distroless/base/README.md

 Note: Debian 13 base image does not include [OpenSSL legacy algorithms](https://docs.openssl.org/3.5/man7/OSSL_PROVIDER-legacy/#operations-and-algorithms).

-If you want to use them, you will need to add `openssl-legacy-provider` yourself.
+If you want to use them, you will need to add the `openssl-legacy-provider` package yourself.

 ## Usage